lenardxu/rkx_cell_is/README.md

 Every experiment has a unique **name**.
 This name is defined by the experiment and should be used to create corresponding sub folders in the global `results`.
 They need to follow this structure `<NAME>/YYYY-MM-DD_hh:mm:ss/` to store results and/or figures.

-A best practice is to check in only the result (e.g. as pickle) and afterwards create figures for interpretation in the notebooks.

-- Submissions to this competition must be made through Notebooks.
-- In order for the "Submit" button to be active after a commit, the following conditions must be met:
-  - CPU Notebook <= 9 hours run-time
-  - GPU Notebook <= 9 hours run-time
-  - Internet access disabled
-  - Freely & publicly available external data is allowed, including pre-trained models
-  - Submission file must be named `submission.csv`